hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005v3.md

 ## Setting ONU GPON PLOAM password

 {% include alert.html content="The PLOAM password is stored in the ASCII format." alert="Note"  icon="svg-info" color="blue" %}
-This can be done easily via the web UI.
+This can be done easily via the Web UI.
 To do it via the shell use:
 ```sh
 setmac 1 2181 1234567890
 setmac 1 2178 1234567890